HarshCasper/Rotten-Scripts/Links Finder/Readme.md

 # Links Finder

-This Script extracts all the links given in a Web Page.
+This Script extracts all the links given on a Web Page.

 > Enter the desired webpage link in output console.
 It will extract all the links and display it.